 How is SCAD diagnosed?

 One of the biggest challenges in diagnosing SCAD is getting health care professionals to see past the young, seemingly healthy individual before them and take steps to determine the correct diagnosis.
 Even the patients themselves and family members may not suspect a young, healthy person could be experiencing a cardiac event such as a heart attack.
-Yet in the case of SCAD, it is urgent to get the patient to cardiac catheterization lab to undergo an angiography as soon as possible.
-“Time is muscle,” when it comes to heart attack.

 Sadly, like many with heart disease, some SCAD patients have initially been sent away from the ER with a diagnosis of a panic attack or a gastric problem only to return with more severe symptoms – this delay can be fatal.